python-screen-builder/python-screen-builder/README.md

 WARNING: You must be careful however when editing the settings.json file.
 Make a backup copy first.

-Hints: to run the screen builder on Linux make sure you set:
+Hints: to run the screen builder on Linux distros make sure you set:

 ```
 windows_dpi_awarensess: null,